itsMaliha/ABIDE-Phenotypic-Dashboard/README.md

 The data was downloaded using nilearphenotypicere we received this phenptypic file.
 I have attached it here in this repository as well.
 Because we want to predict between two classes, Autism and Typical Control mfocuindicatorender and age, a key indicators of Autism diagnosis.
 For this reason, you will find this dashboard to be fairly clean and simple in its approach to displaying information.
 I used Power BI fgo-toeating this dashboard, my go to tool when ,it comes to interactive visuals and have attached the file in this repository as well.

 Here is an overview of what the dashboard looks like.

 ![Capture](https://user-images.githubusercontent.com/70474312/177974220-da6c52b2-7102-42fd-b23c-085465339e98.PNG)

+At the top there the various sites across which the data is collected and then there are a collection of charts and score boards that display the information.
+You can interact with this dashboard by downloading the file and opening it in Power BI on your local environment.

+Hope this is useful.